 Withdrawing From a Study Abroad Program

-1. If a student chooses to withdraw their participation after matriculation in a semester study abroad program, the student must notify the Office of Global Education in writing immediately upon withdrawal.
+1. If a student chooses to withdraw her/his participation after matriculation in a semester study abroad program, the student must notify the Office of Global Education in writing immediately upon withdrawal.

 Upon Withdrawal: